wangxintao2002/notes/computer-architecture/Pipelining.md

 - Write-Back(WB): Write the result to register file.

 - Introducing pipeline registers between successive stages of the pipeline.
 On the rising edge of the clock cycle, all the results from a given stage are stored in pipeline registers that is used as the input of next stage.
+- Any value needed in on a later pipeline stage must be placed in pipeline register and copied from one to the next, until it is no longer needed.

 # Pipeline Hazard
 - Hazard prevent the next instruction from execution during its designated clock cycle.